alibaba/HandyJSON/README.md

 ## To Do

-* Support non-object (such as basic type, array, dictionany) type deserializing directly / 支持直接到基本类型的反序列化
+* Support non-object (such as basic type, array, dictionany) type deserializing directly

-* Objects serials to JSON / 支持对象序列化至JSON

-* A branch for Swift 3.0 / 开分支支持Swift 3.0
+* A branch for Swift 3.0